 The added vestibule and bivy was a no-brainer as having a covered area to remove dirty boots or wet clothes before entering the tent is a priority.
 A vestibule is especially useful for riders that don’t want to have to change dirty, dusty clothes inside their sleeping quarters.
 Not to mention a dry-entry vestibule also prevents rain from getting into the tent.

 Even though this tent only sleeps a single person, it doesn’t have the claustrophobic feeling that many 1P tents have.
 It’s peak ceiling height is 39″ so majority of people can comfortably move around and sit up inside.
 Since BA redesigned this model with steeper walls, it feels even roomier inside.

 Not only did this redesign open up the tent, but it didn’t add additional weight.
 The vertical shaped entrance/exit door inside the vestibule also adds to the increased volume of the tent.

 The Seedhouse SL1 is compatible with a gear loft- an excellent feature for the camper who will be out on their adventure for an extended period of time.
 The triangular gear loft is sold separately, and this will also accept the Big Agnes Entertainment Center loft or PowerCase/Loft.

-The tent offers enough space already for basic gear storage.
-There are a total of 3 interior pockets for organizing tools, snacks, and other smaller items.
-The vestibule is only 5 sq ft but it is possible to keep some items there as well.
+The tent offers enough space already for basic gear storage space.
+There are a total of 3 interior storage pockets for organizing tools, snacks, and other smaller items.
+The vestibule is only 5 sq feet but it is possible to keep some items there as well.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.